Set up SSO

 User permission: Administration > Configuration

-This is an advanced technical process typically carried out by the IT person in your organization with access to the service provider.
-Specific instructions for Microsoft Entra ID are available on the next page.
+This is an advanced technical process typically carried out by the IT person in your organization with access to the IdP.
+It involves moving between Phocas and the IdP application.
+The instructions below outline what to do on the Phocas side, as each IdP has it's own process.
+If Microsoft Entra ID is your IdP, [see this page](https://docs.phocassoftware.com/administration/configuration/set-up-sso) for specific instructions.

 1. In the Phocas menu, click **Administration** > **Configuration**, then click the **Single sign-on (SSO)** tab.